rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 laundry order numbers would also need to meet some statistical conditions.

 The order number last digit would need to be evenly distributed among all orders.
-Otherwise the number of hash collisions would be too high and it would end up requiring a linear lookup on every search.
+Otherwise, the number of hash collisions would be too high and it would end up requiring a linear lookup on every search.
 Such a distribution is known as a Normal or Gaussian distribution.